Daniel-Wh/serverStatus/README.md

 <br />
 When the front end is loaded through a browser it will refresh every minute as well.
 <br />

 ## Recent Updates

 Added a text file logging system <br/>
 Updated UI to reflect which ports are up <br/>

+## Client requests

+Dynamically adjust which servers are being monitored at UI Visual log of uptime and recent changes text log to maintain historical information
+Report on completion of automated tasks (freenas and m1 backup)